git-sumana/smartparking/README.md

 ## Description

-This Smart Parking System, built with an ESP32, monitors parking slot availability using an ultrasonic sensor.
+This Smart Parking System, built with an ESP module, monitors parking slot availability using an ultrasonic sensor.
 It displays real-time information on an LCD screen and uploads data to Thingspeak cloud for remote access.

 ## Features